Find everything you need to know to about Fintech

 Estevez ponders, “We can only wonder what happens when currency flows into villages with no running water or electricity.
 Cell phone technology spread quickly to these parts of the world, which can be a glimpse into the future of financial technology.”

-With the number of high-profile security breaches that have taken place over the last couple of years, it’s no surprise that we’re turning to fintech for a solution to this problem.
+With the number of security breaches that have taken place recently, it’s no surprise that we’re turning to fintech.
 Especially, as mobile payments become more common between merchants and their customers.

 “As hacks become more prevalent and consumer data more precious, security has morphed into a multi-step process of something you know and something you have,” says Robert McMillon, vice president of product security for point-of-sale solutions provider Verifone.
 “Now, as biometric technology begins to take hold, with fingerprints unlocking phones, the way of how we identify ourselves for payments and transactions will start to morph into something you have and something you are with a biometric imprint (fingerprint, facial recognition, iris scan).”

 “A new level of demand will take hold of the industry in 2017,” anticipates Scott Blum, Vice President and Lead Business Development, Marketing, and Integrated Payments at Total Merchant Services.
 “Two-day or even next-day shipping for online purchases is becoming too slow for today’s consumers who want instant – or near instant – gratification.”